NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Getting_Started.md

 ### Transactions

 The user can access a list of all actions performed in a project by clicking on transactions in the Browse menu (e.g., upload data, review project, etc.).
 This will display a list of all past transactions for the selected project.
-By clicking on a transaction users can access details of this transaction as well as download the original uploaded files.
+By clicking on a transaction, users can access details of this transaction as well as download the original uploaded files.

-Transactions are also displayed on the dashboard by a widget displaying the most recent transactions.
+Transactions are also displayed on the dashboard by a widget that displays the most recent transactions.

 ### Reports

 The GDC Data Submission Portal provides a broad range of submission oriented reports.
-Those reports are detailed in the [Data Submission Reports](Reports.md) section of the documentation.
+Reports are detailed in the [Reports](Reports.md) section of the documentation.

 ## Access

-The GDC Data Submission Portal is accessible using a web browser such as Chrome, Internet Explorer or Firefox at the following URL: [https://gdc-portal.nci.nih.gov/submission/](https://gdc-portal.nci.nih.gov/submission/).
+The GDC Data Submission Portal is accessible using a web browser such as Chrome, Internet Explorer, or Firefox at the following URL: [https://gdc-portal.nci.nih.gov/submission/](https://gdc-portal.nci.nih.gov/submission/).
-Upon loading the site, the GDC Data Submission Portal login page or Dashboard is displayed.
+Upon navigating to the site, the GDC Data Submission Portal login page or Dashboard is displayed.

 ## Release Notes